ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ![This is an image](https://github.com/ZeyuCao/Sentiment_Analysis_on_GOT/blob/main/README_Photos/2.jpg)

-So it wouldn't be hard to imagine the joy and the expectation I had in 2020I am also a self media, so that I wrote several articles on the show and gained over 3 million views. what has always been a pity for me is its disappointing last season which has received a great amount of complaints.
+So it wouldn't be hard to imagine the joy and the expectation I had in 2019 when the last season of the show was premiered.
+I have my self media self media, so that I wrote several articles on the show and gained over 3 million views. what has always been a pity for me is its disappointing last season which has received a great amount of complaints.
 Frankly speaking, I would rather haven’t watched the Game of Thrones season 8 so that it would have remained my favorite show ever till now!
 Then a question bumped into my head: how can we avoid disappointing shows such as the last season of Game of Thrones and locate our favored ones?